-The Project size is such that construction (short-term) and indirect operational (long-term) GHG emissions will exceed the SCAQMD screening level threshold (3,000 MT CO2e per year) by a large margin (3,037.2 MT per year) which has been determined by the County to be the appropriate quantitative GHG significance threshold for this Project.
+The Project size is such that construction (short-term) and indirect operational (long-term) GHG emissions will exceed the SCAOMD screening level threshold (3,000 MT CO2e per year) by a large margin (3,037.2 MT per year) which has been determined by the County to be the appropriate quantitative GHG significance threshold for this Project.
 With application of all feasible Project-specific mitigation measures GHG-1 through GHG-40, the Project can achieve an estimated 7.93% reduction in GHG emissions, or approximately 478.7 MT CO2e.
 However, even with implementation of the project mitigation measures (which can result in an approximate 7.93% reduction in total GHG emissions), as well as reductions from state programs expected to be implemented directly by state and regional agencies (an additional 23.9% or approximately 1,442.9 MT CO2e), annual emissions cannot be reduced below the GHG significance threshold of SCAQMD's screening level threshold of 3,000 MT CO2e.
 The reduction in GHG emissions that can be achieved by feasible project mitigation of approximately 478.7 MT CO2e (7.93%), and the expected reductions from mitigation from state and regional programs of 1,442.9 MT CO2e (23.9%), results in total Project GHG operational emissions, after mitigation, of approximately 4,115.7 MT CO2e.
+This exceeds the quantitative GHG significance threshold by approximately 1,115.7 MT CO2e.
 Therefore, the construction and operational impacts of the Project on GHG remain significant and unavoidable.